You are here

 Clinical onset

 Some types of heart block are asymtpomatic (e.g. first degree atrioventricular block).
 Others may present with non-specific symptoms, (e.g. fatigue, shortness of breath, chest pain, feeling faint).
-Clinical onset will be at the time of an electrocardiogram (ECG) for asymptomatic presentations, but may be able to be backdated, based on non-specific symptoms, for those types that cause symptoms.
+Third degree heart block can present as a cardiac arrest.
+Clinical onset will often date from the time of an electrocardiogram (ECG), particularly for asymptomatic presentations, but may be able to be backdated, based on non-specific symptoms, for those types that cause symptoms.

 Clinical worsening